moazzemhossainnahid/moazzemhossainnahid/README.md

 - ⚡️ I am capable to solve working problems.
 - 💫 Passionate about learning & development to reach the target.
 - 🔥 Eager to tackle more complex problems and continue to find ways to maximize user efficiency.
-- 🚀 My next mission is how to become a Mern-stack Developer.
+- 🚀 My next mission is how to become a Mern-Stack Developer.
 - 💥 I would love to build some Giant Website which will shine myself.
 - 📫  How to reach me: https://developer-nahid.web.app.
 - ⚡ Fun fact **I Think i'm funny too :)**